CrYptOz007/enron-analysis/README.md

 # Enron Analysis
-This program generates a business analysis report based on the Eron Database, which consists of approximately 500,000 internal emails that were made public following the collapse of the company in 2001.
-The analysis utilizes Python notebooks and various libraries including `sqlite3`, `pandas`, `scikit-learn`, and `matplotlib` to create a range of visualizations.
+This is a business analysis report based on the Eron Database, which consists of approximately 500,000 internal emails that were made public following the collapse of the company in 2001.
+The analysis utilizes Python notebooks and various libraries including `sqlite3`, `pandas` and `matplotlib` to create a range of visualizations.

 ## Requirements
 * Python 3.x
 * Jupyter Notebook

 ## Usage
-1. Open the `app.ipynb` notebook in Jupyter Notebook.
+1. Open the `business_report.ipynb` notebook in Jupyter Notebook.

 2. Run each cell in the notebook sequentially to generate the visualizations and perform the analysis.

 ## Visualizations
-The program generates the following visualizations:
+The report generates the following visualizations:

 1. **Email Traffic Over Time:** Shows the trend of email traffic per month, providing insights into the volume and patterns of communication.